illinois/cs240-fa21-MIX_shared/API.md

 # Project MIX: API Documentation

-*This documentation was created by Jackson Kennel, with additions from Kevin Chen's design.*
+*This documentation was first created by Jackson Kennel, with additions from Kevin Chen's design, and further modifications for CS 240's final project.*

 ## Adding a Microservice:

-In order to add a microservice to MIX, the microservice in question must make a `POST` request to the /microservice endpoint.
-The `POST` request must send JSON adhering to the following schema:
+In order to add a microservice to MIX, the microservice in question must make a `PUT` request to the /microservice endpoint.
+The `PUT` request must send JSON adhering to the following schema:

 ```
 {
     'port' : 'HOST PORT',
-    'ip' : 'HOST IP',
+    'ip' : 'HOST PROTOCOL and IP',

-    'name': 'IM Name for logging (ex: Sunrise Time)',
+    'name': 'Sunrise Time',
     'creator': 'Your Name',
-    'tile': 'IM Name for front-end display (ex: Sunrise Time ☀️)',
+    'tile': 'For use on the front-end display (ex: Sunrise Time ☀️)',

     'dependencies' : [
         {
             'port' : 'HOST PORT',
-            'ip' : 'HOST IP',
+            'ip' : 'HOST PROTOCOL and IP',
             'dependencies' : [
                 {
                     ...and so on.
 Dependencies can be infinitely nested.